 In the past, I have mainly worked in retail positions.
 In September of 2016, I started at Walmart as an Electronics Sales Associate.
 In this position, I was able to use my knowledge of networking, operating systems, and computer hardware, software, and accessories in order to recommend products, offer up solutions to problems, and assist customers with fixing technical issues or setting up new devices.

 Before that, starting in August 2012, I worked for the specialized video game retailer, GameStop.
 As a GameStop associate, I used my knowledge and passion for video games and technology to recommend games, hardware, accessories, and other technical solutions that would fit the customer’s needs.
 GameStop also accepted the trade of many products, so I often had to clean and repair game discs, game consoles, phones, tablets, and other accessories, replace and swap hard drives, and properly erase any personal data that customers left on the devices.

 Just like the time spent at work, my time outside of work is usually spent surrounded by technology.
-If my choice of degree didn’t tip you off, I'm an avid gamer and dedicate a lot of my free time to playing a wide variety of games including: Competitive online shooters like Destiny 2, Rainbow Six Siege, and Call of Duty; Story focused games such as Life Is Strange, Nier: Automata, and Horizon Zero Dawn; And even VR games like Beat Saber, Knockout League and Fantastic Contraption.
+If my choice of degree didn’t tip you off, I have a passion for video games and dedicate a lot of my free time to either working my own game projects or playing a wide variety of games including Destiny 2, Rainbow Six Siege, Call of Duty, and many more.
+Outside of that, I like to dedicate my time to reading new books on topics of interest or fictional books of a variety of difference genres.